Home

 Diane and Acteon

-The most extraordinary example of etching in Rembrandt's research to give the viewer the impression of volume, life and nature is the portrait of Jan Cornelis Sylvius.
+The portrait of Jan Cornelis Sylvius is the most extraordinary example of Rembrandt's exploration in etching, aiming to give the viewer an impression of volume, life, and naturalness.

 Portrait of J C Sylvius